Summer of '42: Soundtrack

 The film's soundtrack consists almost entirely of compositions by Michel Legrand, many of which are variants upon "The Summer Knows", the film's theme.
 Lyrics are by Marilyn and Alan Bergman.
 Because the complete score runs just under 17 minutes, only the first and eighth tracks on the album are from Summer of '42; the rest of the music is taken from Legrand's score for 1969's The Picasso Summer.

-Main theme "Summer of '42" won a Grammy Award at 14th edition held in 1972 for ¨"Best Instrumental Composition".
+Main theme "Summer of '42" won a Grammy Award at 14th edition held in 1972 for Best Instrumental Composition.

 In addition to Legrand's scoring, the film also features the song "Hold Tight" by The Andrews Sisters and the theme from Now, Voyager.
-On the Billboard 200, it debuted on November 9, 1971 and peaked at #52 on November 20, 1971.
+On the Billboard 200, it debuted on November 9, 1971, and peaked at #52 on November 20, 1971.

 In 2014 Intrada Records released Summer of '42 and The Picasso Summer on a limited-edition two-disc set, with the entire score for the former and the original album presentation of the latter (dubbed "The Picasso Suite") on disc 1, and the complete score for The Picasso Summer on disc 2.

 Warner Bros.
 Publications released a sheet music folio, Summer of '42 & Other Hits of the Forties, which contains the movie theme and 34 other unrelated songs.

-Cultural impact

 Music

 Legrand's theme song for the film, "The Summer Knows", has since become a pop standard, being recorded by such artists as Peter Nero (who had a charting hit with his 1971 version), Biddu (1975 international chart hit), Tony Bennett, Frank Sinatra, Sarah Vaughan, Andy Williams, Jonny Fair, Scott Walker, Elis Regina, Jackie Evancho, Oscar Peterson, Bill Evans, Toots Thielemans, George Benson, Roger Williams, and Barbra Streisand.

 The 1973 song "Summer (The First Time)" by Bobby Goldsboro has almost exactly the same subject and apparent setting, although there is no direct credited link.
 Bryan Adams has, however, credited the film as being a partial inspiration for his 1985 hit "Summer of '69".

 Garth Brooks' 1993 hit "That Summer" features a similar story of a coming-of-age male in a romance with an older female.